Safety Recall V71 / NHTSA 19V-407 Occupant Restraint Controller – 2019-2020 Ram 1500

 Actia I+ME Passthru 2.07

-* ChryslereBay recommends the CTC Vehicle Box Device for ChryslereBay SCI ECU reprogramming.
+* ChryslereBay logo recommends the CTC Vehicle Box Device for ChryslereBay logo SCI ECU reprogramming.
 SCI reprogramming is used on most PCMs and TCMs prior to the introduction of CAN bus vehicles which began in 2004 (Durango).

 Click on the link below to: